David IV: Challenges facing the new king

-The End of the Turkish Devastations
+End of the Turkish devastations

 A map showing the Great Seljuk Empire at its height, upon the death of Malik-Shah I in 1092.

-The first step taken by David IV to restore the Georgian economy was to bring an end to the Turkish raids in Georgia.
+The first step David IV took to restore the Georgian economy was to end the Turkish raids in Georgia.
 Since 1080, when the emir Ahmed captured Kutaisi, the Kingdom of Georgia had been forced to accept Seljuk suzerainty and to pay an annual tribute.
 Despite these concessions, Muslim forces continued their seasonal devastations, and several nomadic Turkic tribes settled in Georgia at the expense of the local population, contributing to the collapse of the Georgian feudal system.
 Contemporary historiography reports that by the time David the Builder ascended the throne, the Georgian countryside had been nearly depopulated, with inhabitants having taken refuge in local citadels.

 To drive the Turcomans from his territories, David began by reorganizing an army whose morale had been shattered by repeated defeats.
 He created small military detachments composed of minor nobles and peasants drawn from royal estates.
 Soon, dozens of such units had been formed, and a new strategy—centered on surprise attacks against Muslim encampments—was developed.
-In a short time, the king succeeded not only to stop the Seljuk incursions but also in launching counterattacks against the Turcoman nomads.
+In a short time, the king succeeded not only in stopping the Seljuk incursions but also in launching counterattacks against the Turcoman nomads.

 A truce was soon concluded between the Georgians and the Turks.
-Under its terms, David IV agreed to pay faithfully the tribute established during his father’s reign in exchange for a complete cessation of Seljuk raids.
+Under its terms, David IV agreed to pay faithfully the tribute established during his father's reign in exchange for a complete cessation of Seljuk raids.
 Nonetheless, some Turkish units continued their incursions and were subsequently destroyed by Georgian forces, while Turcoman groups settled in the countryside were gradually expelled, allowing Georgians to return to their villages.
 As a result, living conditions slowly improved, the national economy revived, and the population began to increase once again.